0

 Front-desk congestion, manual luggage handling, and staff-led upselling are common operational bottlenecks, particularly in high-traffic or internationally oriented properties.

 This group of solutions automates complete guest-facing processes, enabling guests to independently check in, manage luggage, access facilities, upgrade services, or retrieve lost items.
-Staff involvement becomes an exception rather than a dependency, improving throughput and operational predictability.

 Multiple components (ID validation, lockers, vending, access systems) are orchestrated into complete guest workflows: check-in, luggage handling, upgrades, returns.